 Lower Impact Picnics

 1. The top tip is to remember your containers.
 Not just for the picnic, but also to the shops.
 We don’t always have time for a home-made picnic feast as beautiful as this!
 So if you’re like me and headed to the shops for a picnic scheduled to start in 5 minutes (!) then remember to BYO containers.
 Why not keep a stash of old containers, even preloved yoghurt tubs, with the bundle of shopping bags?
-Most delis and deli counters will let you BYO container, or at least use wax paper.
-Supermarkets are still pouring out some 59 billion pieces of single use plastic every year – that’s 2,000 per household.
-To avoid adding to this remember to ask - many supermarkets will put your produce in paper or your container rather than plastic at the deli, but we’ve found you have to ask or they go with plastic!
+Most delis and deli-counters will let you BYO container, or at least use wax paper.
+We can help cut that 59 billion pieces of single use plastic every year – that’s 2,000 items per household - that supermarkets are still pouring out every year.

 2. Need a new picnic lunch box?
 We’ve got you covered for a treat, or reuse an old ice cream or takeaway container and don’t forget your cutlery!
 Take your own from home in a neat cutlery wrap or for a lighter option take bamboo